tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

-1. Show how the maze of pipes of a french horn seemingly scramble the sound, and express its difficulty
+1. Show how the maze of pipes of a french horn seemingly confuse the sound, and express its difficulty

 ## 4 - 6 - Guitar